Reviews You Can Rely On

 Style and Material

 The first thing to pay attention to when looking at ways to water your lawn is the difference between a traditional garden hose and an expandable hose.
-Each has its own pros and cons, and each type is useful for a different situation.
+Each has pros and cons, and each type is useful for a different situation.

 hose - we tested all of our garden hoses with the same nozzle so we could...